The tragic but true story of England’s gay king

 Edward’s connections with Wales began with his birth at Caernarfon Castle – he was the first English prince to hold the title of Prince of Wales.

 At that time, marriages were an important and strategic business.
 In 1308 – in a move to bolster alliances with France – Edward married Isabella, the daughter of King Philip IV.

-While Edward secured the alliance with France, he appointed his lover Gaveston as regent - a key position of power within the English court.
-Gaveston’s elevation caused resentment within the ranks of England’s powerful barons, and they secured the banishment of Gaveston in 1311.
+While Edward focused on securing the alliance with France, he appointed his lover Gaveston as regent - a key position of power within the English court.
+Gaveston’s elevation caused resentment within the ranks of England’s powerful barons, and they successfully manoeuvred for the banishment of Gaveston in 1311.
 In 1312, Gaveston was captured by the Earl of Warwick and killed.
 Edward was devastated by the death of his lover.

 Hugh Despenser was Edward’s nephew-by-marriage.
 After the death of Gaveston, Edward favoured Despenser with titles and privileges – again, angering the powerful barons and earls.
 By the early 1320s, England’s court was once again deeply embroiled in political intrigues and shifting alliances as various factions sought to build their power and control.

 Around this time, a dispute developed between France and England over the territory of Gascony.
 Edward sent his wife Isabella to France to negotiate peace terms.
-As part of the peace negotiations, Edward sent his eldest son to pay homage to the French king, Charles – Isabella’s brother.
+As part of the peace negotiations, Edward also sent his eldest son to pay homage to the French king, Charles – Isabella’s brother.
 This proved to be a tactical blunder.
 Isabella, with her son now beside her, refused to return to England.

 Isabella’s next move was to join forces with Roger Mortimer.
 Mortimer was the 1st Earl of March.
 He was wealthy and powerful.
 Mortimer was one of the leading forces opposed to the power and influence that Edward had bestowed on Hugh Despenser.
 Mortimer led a rebellion against Edward in 1321.
 After being defeated by Edward’s forces at the battle of Boroughbridge, Mortimer was imprisoned but later escaped and fled to France.